Carmen Duncan: Early life

+Career

+Duncan was known to Australian audiences as a character actress in television, stage and film, as well as having appeared in television commercials.

+Duncan relocated to England early in her career, spending the 1960s in London and the UK appearing in weekly repertory theatre.
+She went on to play the lead in Make Me a Widow in the West End.
+She was nominated for Best Actress at the Theatre Critics Award for her role as Meg in the National Theatre's tour of A Man for All Seasons, before winning the award a few years later for her role in After the Fall.
+She went on to appear in numerous theatre roles in Australia, between 1970 and 2015.

+When Duncan returned to Australia, she starred in several television series, including The Battlers, You Can't See 'Round Corners, Delta and Hunter, the latter in 1967.
+In 1973, she played Helen Sheridan in evening soap opera Number 96 for several months.
+She left the series when she was pregnant with her second child and Jill Forster took over the role.

+In the early 1970s, Duncan's younger sister Paula followed her into acting.
+However they only ever worked together once, in an episode of Cop Shop.

+A role on the soap Certain Women followed.
+Duncan later had an ongoing role in Skyways, and guest starred in several episodes of A Country Practice as Terence Elliott's wife, Rowena.

+Her film roles included Touch and Go (1980) and Run Chrissie Run!
+(1984).
+She was nominated for the Australian Film Institute Award for Best Actress for her role as Sandra Rast in 1980 horror film Harlequin.
+She also starred in 1982 Ozploitation film Turkey Shoot (1982) and later, its 2014 reboot.

 Duncan emigrated to the United States in the 1980s, where she acted on television.
-From October 1988 to September 1994, she portrayed Iris Carrington Wheeler on the American daytime soap opera Another World.
+From October 1988 to September 1994, she portrayed Iris Carrington Wheeler on long-running American daytime soap opera Another World.
 She succeeded Beverlee McKinsey in the role after a long absence.
 Many of her critics, including TV Guides Michael Logan, remarked that her accent sounded less American than her counterparts, making her seem out of place in the serial.
 As an actress, she generally used a Cultivated Australian accent, which is similar to Received Pronunciation.

-After leaving the Another World role in the mid-1990s, Duncan returned to Australia, where she acted in guest roles on television series and lampooned her former soap opera image on television commercials.
-In 2000, she was diagnosed and treated for early stage breast cancer.
-In 2003, she appeared as Anna Denton on CrashBurn.
-In 2004, she returned to the United States to fill in for Eileen Fulton as Lisa Grimaldi in three episodes of As the World Turns while Fulton was on emergency medical leave.
-Duncan became a member of Actor's Equity in 1962 and the federal council of the Media and Entertainment Arts Alliance.
+After leaving the Another World role in the mid-1990s, Duncan returned to Australia, where she acted in guest roles on television series including All Saints, Water Rats, Farscape, Head Start, Something in the Air, Always Greener.
+She also lampooned her former soap opera image on television commercials.

+In 2003, Duncan appeared as Anna Denton on CrashBurn.
+In 2004, she returned to the United States to fill in for Eileen Fulton as Lisa Grimaldi in three episodes of As the World Turns, while Fulton was on emergency medical leave.
+Back in Australia, she later appeared in Winners & Losers and Pulse.

+Duncan became a member of Actors Equity in 1962 and the federal council of the Media, Entertainment and Arts Alliance.